brandonwuuuu/Doodle-Jump/README.md

 - **Dynamic Gameplay**: Platforms are randomly generated for an engaging and unpredictable experience.
 - **Customization**: Players can choose their character's color, including a "rainbow" option for a vibrant effect.
 - **Score Tracking**: Keeps track of the highest score achieved during gameplay.
-- **Credits Screen**: A dedicated section to acknowledge the developer.

 ## Installation
 To play the game, you need to have Python and Pygame installed on your system.